How to Make DTF Transfers at Home

 -

-DTF Printer: A standard DTF printer with textile inks.
+Converted DTF Printer: A modified inkjet printer with white ink capabilities.

 -